pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_understanding_datasources.md

 - **Local FileSystem**: folder located on the same server as where the service is running
 - **Object Storage**: S3-compatible remote storage (can be a proper S3 or anything implementing the API).
-- **Google Cloud Storage**: compatible with google's cloud storage solution.
+- **Google Cloud Storage**: compatible with Google's cloud storage solution [ED only].
-- **Azure Blob Storage**: compatible with azure's blob storage solution.
+- **Azure Blob Storage**: compatible with Azure's blob storage solution [ED only].

-You will see next how to create and manage datasources via the admin interface.
+[In next chapter](en/docs/cells/v2/managing-datasources), we show you how to create and manage datasources via the admin interface.